ctkelley/MultiPrecisionArrays.jl/README.md

 Nothing is in final form and I am changing the API, internal structures, exported functions/structs and all kinds of other stuff frequently.
 When/if I register this and announce it, then it will be time for complaints and offers to collaborate.

 This is the start of a package to support mulitprecision arrays.
+This is for my own research right now.

 One example is a struct with a Float64 array A and Float32.(A).
 To do factor/solve you factor the Float32 array and solve with iterative refinement.